aristanetworks/avd/ansible_collections/arista/avd/roles/eos_cli_config_gen/README.md

     method: < "token" | "token-secure" | "key" >
     key: < key >
     token_file: < path | e.g. "/tmp/token" >
-  # Compression scheme when streaming to CloudVision.
-The default is gzip since TerminAttr 1.6.1 and CVP 2019.1.0.
+  # The default compression scheme when streaming to CloudVision is gzip since TerminAttr 1.6.1 and CVP 2019.1.0.
+There is no need to change the compression scheme.
   # Encrypt the private key used for authentication to CloudVision
   cvobscurekeyfile: < true | false >
   # Proxy server through which CloudVision is reachable.
 Useful when the CloudVision server is hosted in the cloud.